JosiahM42/Brewster/README.md

 # Brewster

 An app for learning how to brew coffee using various methods such as pour over, Aeropress, French Press, cold brew, Mocha Pot etc.
+- This app consists of brewing methods, equipment and a brewing method specific timer.
-- This app was developed using swiftUI and designed using Figma
+- The app was developed using swiftUI and designed using Figma.

 ## Requirements
 - A Mac running macOS 10.14.4 or higher